tylert/tylert.github.io/source/hardware_stuff/pointing_devices.rst

 Made in Mississauga, Ontario (Canada).

 Any ball between 38.3 and 47.6 mm should work (stock kit uses 38.1 mm ball).
+Bearings are "MR63ZZ" and are available at places like Aliexpress.

 * https://www.ploopy.co/nano-trackball
 * https://www.ploopy.co/product/nano-trackball/11